Russlewisbo/markdown-cv/index.md

 `2010`
 University of Houston College of Pharmacy Faculty Clinical Preceptor of the Yea `2010`
-University of Houston Award for Excellence in Faculty Research-Associate Professor Level (University-wide award voted by committee of faculty from across the University
+University of Houston Award for Excellence in Faculty Research-Associate Professor Level <br> (University-wide award voted by committee of faculty from across the University